UNDERWORLD by Don DeLillo |

 DeLillo is often critiqued by some readers and critics (perhaps weary of his name being intoned when the subject of greatness arises in their conversations) for writing characters who all sound alike, unnatural, distinct from real life.
 I would hope so."Natural" ought to mean an idiom that's believable for narrators and characters to be speaking in, an idiom whose success depends on how well the author constructs the fictional world they're entertaining us with.
 Underworld has several idioms that DeLillo plays with well-- an awful lot of this novel takes its narrative energy from the minds of characters who are thinking their way through their predicaments, a perfect and virtuoso blend of Faulkner association and Italian American cadences -- so it's a matter of vernaculars, plural, that makes up the weave up the novel.

-DeLillo, as well, deals with Americans in America, thankfully, and masterstrokes like "White Noise", "Great Jones Street" (an amazing rock and roll novel whose hero could be Dylan, Bowie, or Cobain), and ultimately "Underworld" sift through the loss ourselves in our own country.
-Our stories are modified and changed; our Gods change their minds about ultimate truths as technology forces more secrets and press upon us.
-"Underworld" is a tour where history is not just forgotten, is not just pushed to the margins in favor or a Grand Narrative, but is in fact disposed of, thrown away when the metaphysical argument no longer suits the immediate need.
+DeLillo, as well, deals with Americans in America, thankfully, and masterstrokes like "White Noise", "Great Jones Street" (a remarkable rock and roll novel whose hero could be Dylan, Bowie, or Cobain), and ultimately "Underworld" sift through the loss ourselves in our country.
+Our stories are modified and changed; our Gods change their minds about ultimate truths, as technology forces more secrets and press upon us.
+"Underworld" is a tour where history is not just forgotten, is not just pushed to the margins in favor or a Grand Narrative, but is, in fact, disposed of, thrown away when the metaphysical argument no longer suits the immediate need.
 The search for the baseball is analogous to a journey back to some Eden that never existed.

 No comments: